jaykoll/song-analyzer/README.md

 - Determines the musical key and its Camelot notation
 - Calculates track duration
 - Supports multi-threaded processing for faster analysis of multiple files
+- Option to organize tracks into subdirectories based on Camelot keys

 ## Requirements